 The Church of God International Board of Directors finally removed GTA in 1998 from all positions he held in the church.

-After parting ways with the CGI, Garner Ted Armstrong founded the Intercontinental Church of God in 1998 (Tyler, TX).
+After parting ways with the CGI, Garner Ted Armstrong founded the Intercontinental Church of God in 1998.

 Garner Ted Armstrong died of pneumonia at age 73 in a Tyler, Texas hospital on September 15, 2003.
+Before he died, GTA’s program was heard on over 100 cable stations in North America.
+He spoke at different conference centers around the country, advertising himself as an “internationally known evangelist and commentator,” and “world known.”
 His organization has a small TV outreach, plus a few radio stations.
 Intercontinental Church of God, in association with The Garner Ted Armstrong Evangelical Association, publishes the Twenty-First Century Watch.